Relationships in Light of Yoga Philosophy

 Your first duty is toward your own growth.
 An abusive relationship must not be maintained, just because you believe it's your duty to do so.
 A one-sided relationship neither.
 Sometimes a person in your life has such a destructive effect on you that you must cut them loose and trust that your karma will be balanced in another life.

 Sometimes people ask me if soulmates exist.
 Yes, they do.
 But not in the romantic sense that most people understand the concept of soulmates.
-All the people in our lifes are soulmates, as our souls are bound to each other by past karma.
+All the people in our lives are soulmates, as our souls are bound to each other by past karma.

 Yoga philosophy guidelines on how to find lasting happiness in relationships